writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.

-- **UPID (Universal Party ID)**: A unique identifier for a party in a document.
+- **UPID (Universal Party ID)**: This is a unique identifier for a party in a document.
 It is used to specify the party in requests related to service tokens.

 ### **Identifiers**

 In this section, we provide definitions for terms related to Identifiers:

-- **templateId:** A unique identifier for a document template used to initialize an interview.
+- **templateId:** This is a unique identifier for a document template used to initialize an interview.
 It defines the legal document's structure, static content, and customization logic.

-- **partnerEndUserId:** A unique identifier used within your system to represent the end user who interacts with the Rocket Lawyer platform.
+- **partnerEndUserId:** This is a unique identifier used within your system to represent the end-user interacting with the Rocket Lawyer platform.

-- **interviewId:** A unique identifier for a specific interview session, representing a legal document customization process based on the user’s responses.
+- **interviewId:** This is a unique identifier for a specific interview session, representing a legal document customization process based on the user's responses.

 - **partyEmailAddress:** The end user's email address for document notifications.

-- **binderId**: A unique identifier for a binder, used to display and manage documents.
+- **binderId**: This is a unique identifier for a binder used to display and manage documents.
 It can be obtained by following the [RocketDocument Embedded UX Quick Start guide](https://developer.rocketlawyer.com/rocketdocument-embedded-ux).